|

 from the Yemen has a lax speading habit making it suitable as a ground-cover or hanging-basket plant.
 In its habitat it grows down rock faces.

-The narrow floppy leaves have small white spots and toothed edges.
+The narrow floppy succulent leaves have small white spots and toothed edges.
 The stems offset freely at their base.
 The thin flower stalk bends down and then upwards to display a spike of yellow or orange-red tubular flowers.
 Flowers are produced throughout the year.

 |